Who is a good candidate for a Breast Lift?

 Required for 6-12 weeks, however we recommend constant support and wearing you post-operative bra every night.

 Scarring depends on several factors, including the extent of the breast lift performed.
 Incisions are placed discreetly to help minimise scar visibility, and most scarring should fade over time with appropriate postoperative care.

 Please visit Scarring After Surgery for more information.

 Not sure where to start?
 Request a complimentary, obligation-free quote from one of our doctors.

 FREQUENTLY ASKED QUESTIONS

-In some cases, the breasts may appear slightly smaller once the excess skin has been surgical removed, and the breasts have been lifted into their new position.
+In some cases, the breasts may appear slightly smaller once the excess skin has been surgical removed and the breasts have been lifted into their new position.

-Patients are required to wait a minimum of six months after pregnancy or six months after finishing breast feeding.
+Patients are generally required to wait a minimum of six months after pregnancy or six months after finishing breast feeding.
 It is recommended that women wait until they have finished having children.

-The cost of your breast lift can be broken down into three main components: the surgeon’s fee charged by Dr Chinsee, anaesthetist fees and hospital fees.
+The cost of your breast lift can be broken down into three main components: the doctors fee charged by Dr Chinsee, anaesthetist fees and hospital fees.
 At Inigo Cosmetic, we customise our surgeries to each individual patient.
 To receive a detailed cost breakdown, please get in touch to book a consultation with Dr Chinsee.